MuJoCo Integration#

 geom_rbound) internally from the geometry definition.
 Newton’sshape_collision_radiusis not forwarded.- Non-convex meshes are convex-hulled.

 MuJoCo only supports convex collision geometry.
-If a Newton
+Non-convex

 Newton’s